Go back

 Types of industrial waste

 All waste and residues are regulated.
 However, how it is managed depends on the type of waste and where it comes from.
-That is why it is essential to know the classification of industrial waste, which is explained below:
+That is why it is essential to know the 3 types of industrial waste, which is explained below:

 Inert waste